How to use SL and TP orders

 Trailing Stop is an automatic order type that locks in profits and limits losses when the trade goes favorably.
 However, trailing stops are not great in choppy and highly volatile market conditions.
 Trailing Stops work best in calm conditions when prices are trending gradually.

 What is a take profit in Forex and how to use it

 A take profit order is the exact opposite of stop loss orders.
-This is when you tell your broker when to close your trade because you think you’ve already made enough.
+This order type tells your broker to close the position, once the price reaches a certain point.
+The order is executed automatically.

 Although there is no general way of structuring your stop loss and take profit orders, most traders try to have a 1:2 risk/reward ratio.
-So, if you are willing to risk 10% of your investment, then you can target a 2% profit per trade.
+For instance, if you are willing to risk 1% of your investment, then you can target a 2% profit per trade.
 The risk to reward ratio can be 1:1 and a trader can still be profitable if the win rate is higher than 50%.
 To better understand what is take profit and stop loss, let's expand this topic a bit further below.

 Stop Loss vs Take Profit

 Take Profit and Stop Loss are both highly used order types.
 But when discussing the difference between the two in terms of importance, Stop Loss is more important.
 It's recommended every trade to have SL, while TP targets are not often obvious.
 For instance, chart patterns that signal reversals or continuations usually offer well-defined SL targets, but Take Profit targets are unknown and depend on the strength of the trend.